 - JMIR Medical Education (approved May 12, 2020)

 - JMIR Aging (approved May 12, 2020)

 - JMIR Rehabilitation and Assistive Technologies (approved May 12, 2020)

 - JMIR Public Health and Surveillance (approved May 12, 2020)

 Other journals by JMIR Publications are still "under evaluation" with Elsevier not providing any timeline or criteria or justification for not indexing them.

 Scopus Title Suggestions

 Elsevier is solely responsible for the content selection policy of Scopus and its' interpretation

-- Please direct any further inquiries to firstname.lastname@example.org.
+- Please direct any further complaints about non-coverage of some JMIR journals and other inquiries to firstname.lastname@example.org.